Stem Galling Moth

 It has been considered for the same purpose in Canada.

 The eggs are very small, and pale in colour.
 They are laid singly on the leaves of a foodplant.
 The first instar larva burrows into the leaf to feed.
-Later, the Caterpillar burrows into the centre of a growing shoot, feeding on the terminal meristem, and growing to length of about 1 cm.
-It induces the plant to thicken the stem, creating an elongated gall, about 1 cm across and with a length of about 2 cms.
-In this gall, the Caterpillar subsequently lives, feeds, and pupates.
-In due course, the adult moth emerges from the gall from approximately the same position as that at which the Caterpillar originally entered the shoot, thus having executed a nifty about-turn inside the gall.
+Later, the caterpillar burrows into the centre of a growing shoot, feeding on the terminal meristem, and growing to length of about 1 cm.
+This induces the plant to thicken the stem, creating an elongated gall, about 1 cm across and with a length of about 2 cms.
+In this gall, the caterpillar subsequently lives, feeds, and pupates.
+In due course, the adult moth emerges from the gall from approximately the same position as that at which the caterpillar originally entered the shoot, thus having executed a nifty about-turn inside the gall.

-The adult moths are dark brown with pale wingtips.
-They have a wingspan of about 1.5 cms.
+The adult moths are dark brown with pale markings.
+The moths have a wingspan of about 1.5 cms.